johnHackworth/goblin/doc/raspbian_install.md

 There are a few cleanup steps you should undertake, but we'll skip past them for the moment:

 1. Revoke unneeded privs on the `goblin` postgres user.
+Once you've created the schema, you should only need to update it again when doing migrations.
+Day-to-day you won't need to `CREATE TABLE`, `ALTER TABLE`, etc.
 2. (...anything else?)

-## And now the moment...
+## And now the moment you've been waiting for...

 ```sh
 sudo -u goblin bash